 Jonathan R. Reynolds Playwright-in-Residence Program

-In 1994, one of our Theatre alumni, playwright Jonathan R. Reynolds (DU ’65), established a foundation that funds an every-other-year residency for a noted playwright to spend a semester at Denison, teaching a course in playwriting and preparing a new play for production.
+In 1994, Denison Theatre alumnus, playwright Jonathan R. Reynolds ’65, established a foundation that funds an every-other-year residency for a noted playwright to spend a semester at Denison, teaching a course in playwriting and preparing a new play for production.

 In the fall of 1995, our first guest was British author Arnold Wesker.
 He taught a seminar in playwriting, directed our production of his play The Wedding Feast, starring Department Chair Jon Farris, and gave readings of some of his works.
 He returned the following spring to receive an honorary doctorate from Denison.
-Now age 81, he continues to write and direct in the UK.
+Knighted in 2006, Sir Arnold Wesker passed away in 2016 at the age of 84.

 In 1997 came Jeffrey Hatcher, a 1980 Theatre graduate of Denison.
 He is the author of The Art and Craft of Playwriting and numerous original plays and adaptations for the stage, as well as TV and film scripts.
 He served as consultant on our world premiere of Pierre, his adaptation of a novel by Herman Melville, taught a seminar in playwriting, and appeared with the Denison Singers in John Brown’s Body.
 His play, A Picasso, has been produced at Manhattan Theatre Club and he co-wrote the screen play for Casanova.
 More recently, his play Murderers was presented in Columbus.
 Ten Chimneys, about Alfred Lunt and Lynn Fontanne, is one of his latest works.